Josef Martínez: 2021 season

 Martínez made his first appearance since early last season on 6 April 2021 in the CONCACAF Champions League against Alajuelense, coming on as a 67th minute substitute in the 1–0 away victory.
 On 9 May 2021, Martínez scored his first goal of the season in a 1–1 draw against Inter Miami.
 In July 2021, after returning from Copa América, it was revealed by coach Gabriel Heinze that Martínez was training away from the team, with no specific reason given.
 Heinze was removed as Atlanta United's coach on 18 July and Martínez played his first match since returning on 21 July against FC Cincinnati.
 He came on as a substitute in the 1–1 draw.

 On 30 July 2021, Martínez scored the opening goal for Atlanta United in the first minute of a 3–2 away defeat against Orlando City.
 He then scored the first goal for Atlanta on 4 August in their 2–2 draw against CF Montréal.
 Martínez also earned a red card in the 82nd minute following an altercation with Montréal's Victor Wanyama.
 He returned to the side on 15 August, scoring the only goal in a 1–0 home victory against Los Angeles FC.

 2022 season

 Martínez scored his first goal of the 2022 season on 13 March 2022.
 After a second successful knee surgery, he started his first game since April, where he went on to score a goal and assisted another.

-At the end of the season, after winning the award for the 2022 MLS Goal of the Year, Martínez did not renew his contract with Atlanta United, subsequently leaving the club after six seasons.
+At the end of the season, after winning the award for the 2022 MLS Goal of the Year, Martínez did not renew his contract with Atlanta United, subsequently leaving the club after six seasons after falling out, and eventually being frozen out of the team by manager Gonzalo Pineda.